Mrs Dalloway: Adaptations

 A related 2002 film, The Hours depicts a single day in the lives of three women across generations affected by Mrs Dalloway: Woolf writing it in 1923, a Los Angeles housewife reading it in 1951, and a New York literary editor living it in 2001.
-Adapted from the novel of the same name by Michael Cunningham, the cast features Nicole Kidman as Virginia Woolf, Julianne Moore as housewife Laura, and Meryl Streep as editor Clarissa.
+Adapted from the 1998 novel by Michael Cunningham, the cast features Nicole Kidman as Woolf, Julianne Moore as housewife Laura, and Meryl Streep as editor Clarissa.
 Cunningham titled his novel The Hours after Woolf's working title for Mrs Dalloway.
 A 2022 opera with music by Kevin Puts and libretto by Greg Pierce was based on Cunningham's novel and the film.